Domant3lis/PSP-Generator/README.md

 These fields are not required, but they are treated in a special way, they are used to calculate overall time taken to complete a task.
 * `From: ` - Follows when the work on a commit started
 * `Interruptions` - Subtracts time from interruptions then working on a commit.
+* `Tag: ` - [WIP] This field won't appear in the final table and is planned to be used exclusively for filtering commits

-`Details: ` - this is the field where the rest of commit message is saved
+* `Details: ` - this is the field where the rest of commit message is saved

 ## To improve / fix